 A Closer Look

 Since floaters, well, float, their paths generally follow the motion of the eye.
-This makes looking right at them difficult, and when you shift your gaze towards them, they often move and stay at the edges.
-They don’t always float, though, and many of them will sink towards the bottom of the eyeball.
+This makes looking right at them difficult.
+And when you shift your gaze toward them, they often move and stay at the edges.
+They don’t always float, though; many of them will sink toward the bottom of the eyeball.
 To get a good look at them, just lie down looking up at a clear sky.
-Some of the floaters will settle near the fovea, a small area that sits at the back center of your eye and is responsible for your sharp central vision.
-The lack of movement and the even, textureless background makes it easy to scope them out and watch the blobs bob around a little.
+Some of the floaters will settle near the fovea, a small area that sits at the center back of your eye and is responsible for your sharp central vision.
+The lack of movement and the even, texture-less background makes it easy to scope them out and watch the blobs bob around a little.

-For the most part, floaters are nothing to worry about — just a sign that you’re not a kid anymore.
-The sudden appearance of a lot of floaters combined with the onset of other eye weirdness — like flashes of light or blurriness or loss of peripheral vision — could indicate a problem, though.
+For the most part, floaters are nothing to worry about—just a sign that you’re not a kid anymore.
+The sudden appearance of a lot of floaters combined with the onset of other eye weirdness—like flashes of light or blurriness or loss of peripheral vision—could indicate a problem, though.
 Sometimes, floaters are a symptom of the vitreous humor pulling away from the retina, a retinal tear, or the abnormal growth of blood vessels in the eye.
-If your floaters cross the line from curiosity to nuisance, it’s time to give the eye doctor a call.
+If your floaters cross the line from curiosity to nuisance, it’s time to give your eye doctor a call.